2021: Updated the current barbell selection and other info.

 We had caught some hint of this issue in 2002 when Ivanko put out an article about chrome damaging the integrity of a bar through hydrogen embrittlement.
 They were the only ones saying this, so I had a hard time knowing what was true.
 Maybe they were right after all?
 Maybe it’s time to take their word for it, now that two major manufacturers are claiming this.

 All the Cerakote coatings themselves should be equally as good.
-Basically, shop around to see if anyone makes your favorite color.
+Everyone offers a different color or design selection.

 As described above, as of writing the only options for custom designs or lettering on your bar are the Rogue Custom Ohio Bar or Rogue Custom Bella Bar.
 Let me know if you see someone else doing custom bars and I’ll add it here.